mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `-` <br/>
 **Contexts:** server, location

-Set header and its value which will will be included as request header when sending realtime logs to remote server.
+Sets a header and its value which will will be included as a request header when sending realtime logs to the remote server.

 ### [`return`](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html#return)